AdriaPadilla/Twitter-API-V2-full-archive-Search-academics/README.md

-# Twitter Full-archive search for Academic Research
+# Twitter API V2 Full Archive Search for Academic Research

 Here you will find a fully functional example of how "Search Tweets" Endpoint (Twitter API V2) works.
 You'll need:
 - Access to the full [Twitter Archive for Academic Research](https://developer.twitter.com/en/solutions/academic-research)